 So many of us will say.
-I attract narcissists, Or I’m staying single, if that’s truly what you want then stay single, only the other day my eighteen-year-old asked.
+I attract narcissists, Or I’m staying single, if that’s genuinely what you want then stay single, only the other day my eighteen-year-old asked.
 How long were you single after dad?
 It was for five years.
 I was truly happy and planning on staying single.
-The ex-husband was a lower scale narcissist, then I met the narcissist sociopath.
+The ex-husband was a lower scale narcissist, and then I met the narcissistic sociopath.
 Mostly from me listening to the words of others saying, get back out there, you’ll meet someone, I’d met a few I just didn’t want to date, then the ex narcissist sociopath came into my life and literally swept me off my feet, my son then asked.
 How long have you been single for now?
 It’s been two and a half years.
 My son replied, being single suits you.
-Now that was a compliment I can take as yes it does, yet he did follow with, perhaps next time don’t take on a toddler in an adults body.
-Which is also very true.
+Now that was a compliment I can take as yes it does, yet he did follow with, perhaps next time don’t take on a toddler in an adults body, which is also somewhat accurate, when referring to a narcissist.
 I’m happy and grateful to be single, I’m whole, I’m loved, yet I would never say never.
 So if you want to stay single, stay single, if you want to date then date, it’s your life for you to live how you want to.

 First have an idea of who you are, your standards, values, beliefs, boundaries, hobbies and dreams, don’t drop them just to be loved by someone else, love who you are.
-If someone you meet can compromise that’s perfect it means they are not a narcissist.
-You then don’t have to drop them, you can, however, compromise with them, after all a relationship is give and take if that’s 50/50 then 80/20 so long as it goes back to 50/50 or then 20/80 depending who needs what, so long as it is give and take compromise.
+If someone you meet can compromise that’s perfect, it means they are not a narcissist.
+You then don’t have to drop them, you can, however, compromise with them, after all a relationship is give and take if that’s 50/50 then 80/20 so long as it goes back to 50/50 or then 20/80 depending who needs what, so long as it is give and take, finding the compromise.

-Declaring their love for you, or soulmate status fast, yes two people can meet and fall in love fast, still, take it slow, if they are right for you, they’ll wait for you, if no other flags showing and you like them date them.
-If you are just simply not ready don’t, you’ll know when you are.
+Declaring their love for you, or soulmate status fast, yes two people can meet and fall in love quickly, still, take it slow, if they are right for you, they’ll wait for you, if no other flags showing and you like them date them.
+If you are just simply not ready, don’t, you’ll know when you are.

 Your social media gets plastered with things from them, either how special you are, photos of what you’re up to, whatever it is they are putting something, some might not do this, depending who else they are with, or how many they are with, how many social media accounts they actually have.
 If you meet someone who does, they could genuinely mean it, without the other traits, just watch for patterns in behaviour.

-Drugs, alcohol, gambling or major addictions, if they can not control themselves and are reliant upon, drugs, alcohol etc, you can not help them, raise your standards and walk away.
-They will only bring you down, you have to have superpowers in strength to be around these people.
+Drugs, alcohol, gambling or major addictions, if they can not control themselves and are reliant upon, drugs, alcohol, etc., you can not help them, raise your standards and walk away.
+They will only bring you down, and you have to have superpowers in strength to be around these people.

-If they are constantly letting you down, rescheduling things and leaving you feeling disappointed, this is who they are and you’ll spend your entire relationship feeling let down and disappointed.
-Breaking agreements or arrangements with you or those around them, not showing up on time, now people that just run late, run late, without other behaviours it’s who they are, it’s not meant negative or nasty, they just run late, if you can accept them for who they are, knowing it’s just why they do then that’s great, if someone constantly lets others down or you, that behaviour will continue and is going to frustrate you further in the relationship don’t accept that relationship.
+If they are always letting you down, rescheduling things and leaving you feeling disappointed, this is who they are, and you’ll spend your entire relationship feeling let down and disappointed.
+Breaking agreements or arrangements with you or those around them, not showing up on time, now people that just run late, run late, without other behaviours it’s who they are, it’s not meant negative or nasty, they just run late, if you can accept them for who they are, knowing it’s precisely why they do then that’s great, if someone continually lets others down or you, that behaviour will continue and is going to frustrate you further in the relationship don’t accept that relationship.